dmcouncil/gem_fresh/README.md

     # outdated and then combines that information with the information
     # listed here about a particular gem's reach in the application code.
     #
+    if Rails.env == 'development'
       GemFresh::Config.configure do |gems|

         # Updating these gems could require you to make large, system-wide changes
         # to the application code.
         gems.with_system_wide_impact %w(
           resque
           rspec
           ...
         )

         # Updating these gems could require you to make some changes to small
         # sections of the application.
         gems.with_local_impact %w(
           fog
           tabulous
           ...
         )

         # When updating these gems, you barely have to touch any code at all.
         gems.with_minimal_impact %w(
           airbrake
           bullet
           ...
         )

         # We ignore these since we are in complete control of their update cycles.
         gems.that_are_private %w(
           job_state
           ...
         )

+      end
     end

 ## Usage